-Environmental stewardship is deeply rooted in our company and is an essential component of our sustainability work.
-Every action we take and decision we make considers the long-term view — for our company and for the ecosystems in our care.
-To ensure our forests remain healthy and productive for generations to come, we are dedicated to protecting and enhancing the many additional benefits they provide, such as clean water, clean air and wildlife habitat, while also leveraging ecosystem services to provide climate solutions — such as through mitigation banking and renewable energy development — that benefit society and our world.
-We are also committed to minimizing the environmental footprint of our wood products manufacturing business, including reducing air emissions, limiting waste and maximizing wood recovery.
+Environmental stewardship is an essential component of our sustainability work and how we demonstrate our deep commitment to the long-term health of the ecosystems in our care.
+To ensure our forests remain healthy and productive for generations to come, we work hard to protect and enhance the many ecosystem services they provide, including clean water, clean air and wildlife habitat, as well as climate solutions, such as forest carbon, mitigation banking and renewable energy development, that benefit society and our world.
+We also seek to minimize the environmental footprint of our Wood Products manufacturing business by reducing air emissions and efficiently using nearly every part of each tree we harvest.
 These actions are smart for our business, good for the environment and essential to running our operations sustainably.
-We are proud of our excellent performance in environmental stewardship.
-We are also firmly committed to finding innovative, meaningful ways to continually improve our practices through ongoing scientific research and cross-functional partnerships.
+We are proud of our excellent performance in environmental stewardship and are firmly committed to finding innovative, meaningful ways to improve our practices through ongoing scientific research and cross-functional partnerships.

 Practicing Sustainable Forestry

-As a pioneer in sustainable forestry, we manage our forests to ensure a sustainable supply of wood for our customers while protecting the other important benefits forests provide.
+Sustainable forest management is at the heart of what we do as a company.
+We manage our forests to ensure a sustainable supply of wood for our mills and customers while protecting the additional environmental, social and cultural benefits forests provide.

 Improving Conservation Outcomes

-We participate in multiple programs to ensure our forests provide habitat features that support at-risk, sensitive, or threatened and endangered species.
+We participate in multiple public and private programs and collaborative efforts — and implement best management practices on the lands we own and manage — to ensure our forests provide habitat features that support at-risk, sensitive, or threatened and endangered species.

 Contributing to Clean Water